MurchoidStudent/OOP2-CAT-1-qn-1/README.md

-The CAT 1 qn 1 is in the "main" branch in the repo, CAT 2 is in the "cat-1-qn-2" branch in the repo
+The answer to section 2 of CAT 1 question 1.